NetworkManager/NetworkManager/CONTRIBUTING.md

 Beware to set the correct `$CONFIGURE_OPTIONS`.
 In particular, you may not want the default installation prefix and not overwrite files in `/usr`.

+To specify options when setting up the meson environment, the `-D` argument is used, like: `meson setup build -Ddocs=true`.

+To get a list of all possible configuration options, you can use `meson configure`.

+For additional usage, refer to the meson manual.

 ### Fedora